 There is a lot of science-y biological stuff that goes into how your body works to circulate blood and burn fat.
 Stuff that is beyond the realm of my knowledge, so I asked the lovely people at HYPOXI to explain in the simplest terms how HYPOXI works.

-HYPOXI doesn’t work after just one session.
-I was recommended to do 12 sessions – split into three sessions a week for four weeks.
+Just like most things, I was told it doesn’t work after just one session.
+I was recommended to do 12 sessions of HYPOXI – split into three sessions a week for four weeks.

-When I got to my first appointment, I was measured and weighed (only slightly terrifying), and was then taken to the first part of my session.
+When I got to my first appointment at the Hypoxi studio (I went to the Chippendale location in Sydney, but there are HEAPS around Australia), I was measured and weighed (only slightly terrifying), and was then taken to the first part of my session.
 The best way I can explain it is that I was put in a giant black vacuum suit, told to lay down on a bed, and then some cords were plugged into the suit.
 These sucked air in and out for 20 minutes, and it felt like I was rolling around in bubble wrap.
 It essentially felt like a massage and it was very easy to fall asleep during this session.
-The whole point of this part is to increase circulation.
+The whole point of this part is to increase blood circulation and help shift some of that stubborn fat.

-Then, this was followed by a 30-minute low-impact cycling session – also done lying down – but the lower half of my body was sealed in a vacuum chamber.
+Then, this was followed by a 30-minute session of low-impact exercise in the form of cycling – also done lying down, but the lower half of my body was sealed in a vacuum chamber.
 The combination of lower body movement and the vacuum work to improve circulation so that fat burning is maximised.
 During this half hour I couldn’t slow down below a certain speed, and I couldn’t get my heart rate up too high, either.
 Was it tiring?
 Well, if you read what I wrote about cardio above, then yes, a little.
 But could I manage it?
 Definitely.

 So this was repeated for 12 sessions – mostly done early in the morning before work – with another measurement done at my sixth session, and one at my last.